 Convenient: Doorstep delivery is included for most neighborhoods in and around downtown and North Central Troy, and for the Mansion, South End, and Arbor Hill neighborhoods of Albany.
 See deliver map.
 Centralized pickup is also available at Tech Valley High School, Rensselaer, Woodland Hills Montessori School, North Greenbush, and at our farm, in Grafton.
 Inquire with the farmers to see if you are within the delivery route.

-Wednesday Delivery: For customers living in the downtown Albany and Troy, we deliver to your doorstep on Wednesday afternoons during the CSA season.
+Wednesday Delivery: For customers living in the delivery areas of Albany and Troy, we deliver to your doorstep on Wednesday afternoons during the Farm Share season.
 All other customers can pick up at one of the centralized sites, or coordinate with another family.
 You will need to designate a safe, shaded place for us to leave your share in the event that you are not home when we deliver.
 Inquire with the farmers to see if you are within the delivery zone.

-Sliding Scale Fee: The full cost of a CSA shares are outlined below.
-This represents a range of $22-$40 per week.
+Sliding Scale Fee: The full cost of a farm share is outlined below.
+This represents a range of $20-$38 per week.
 In all cases, the price is lower than what you would find at your local natural foods store for the same items, and essentially wholesale costs.
 We ask that you choose to pay according to access to financial resources.
 If you need help determining what level is suitable to pay, please read this excellent document on sliding scale and economic justice.
-We accept EBT (food stamps).
-We do not offer half shares, but encourage you to cooperate with another family.
+We accept EBT/SNAP (food stamps).
+We do not offer half shares, but will help pair you with another family.

-Optional Work Trade: CSA members who volunteer for 5 hours on the farm will receive a free fall harvest box of vegetables in November.
+Optional Work Trade: Farm Share members who volunteer for 5 hours on the farm will receive a free fall harvest box of vegetables in November.
 Depending on season and weather conditions, this box will contain winter squash, potatoes, garlic, onions, cabbage, and other storage crops.

-Gatherings: Throughout the season, we will have potlucks and skill shares open to our CSA members.
-Additionally, you are welcome to come out to the farm to take a walk through the fields and woods, feed the farm animals, and enjoy the fantastic views.
+Gatherings: Throughout the season, we will have potlucks and skill shares.
+Additionally, you are welcome to come out to the farm to take a walk through the fields and woods, feed the chicken, and enjoy the fantastic views.
 Our farm is open for visits, all season.
 We especially love kids and integrate them into everything that happens on the farm.